Neurath’s Boat

 • The metaphor assumes one ship.
 What about when communities sail different ships that must eventually dock together?

-• Neurath himself was a committed physicalist and socialist — his anti-foundationalism was meant to be liberating, not relativizing.
+• Neurath himself was a committed physicalist and socialist.
+His anti-foundationalism was meant to be liberating, not relativizing.
 How do we keep that edge?

 Key Sources